 Nevada – Red Rock Canyon National Conservation Area

 It’s only 17 miles from the Las Vegas Strip, but Red Rock Canyon feels like a completely different world!
-Whether you choose to drive the 13-mile scenic loop road, explore the 30+ miles of pet friendly trails, or simply enjoy a picnic and the views, you’ll have a great day here with your pet!
+From the 13-mile scenic loop road to the 30+ miles of pet friendly trails and picnic areas with great views, you’ll have a fantastic day here with your pet!

 Arizona – Grand Canyon National Park